tjresearch/research-connor_joseph/README.md

 --------------------------
 --------------------------

 * Note: still work in progress.
-(I have yet to test if the instructions below will actually work, since the "code" folder has code from all over the place.
-Hopefully though, observing the specified files mentioned below should give you an idea.)
+(I have yet to test if the instructions below will actually work.)
+Hopefully though, the rest of this README should give you a solid foundation of this project's structure.